idaraabasiudoh/Currency-Converter/README.md

 # Currency Converter

 This simple currency converter is a Python script that uses the Open Exchange Rates API to convert between different currencies.
 It retrieves the latest exchange rates and performs currency conversions based on user input.
+Users can interact with program through user-friendly GUI

 ## Features

 - Convert between various currencies.
 - Retrieve real-time exchange rates from the Open Exchange Rates API.
-- Easy-to-use command-line interface.
+- Easy-to-use GUI.

 ## Prerequisites